diglit/volunteer-toronto-volunteer-drivers-app/README.md

 After you've assigned the ticket to yourself, go to the kanban board (listed above), and move the ticket into *In Progress*.

 #### 3) Peer Review
 When you complete the ticket, create a pull request for your work, add everyone on the team as reviewers, including the dev manager.
 Make sure to link the pull request to your ticket in the sidebar.
-Lastly, go to the kanban board and move your ticket to *Peer Review*
+Lastly, go to the kanban board and move your ticket to *Peer Review* (This might happen automatically if you link your issue, not sure yet).

 #### 4) Back to In Progress
 After your code has been reviewed, if it requires changes, the dev manager (or whoever asked for the changes) will move the ticket back to *In Progress*.
 When the developer completes those changes, they move the ticket back to *Peer Review*